serokell/serokell-util/serokell-style.md

 The imports in each group should be sorted alphabetically. `stylish-haskell` with [our config][stylish-haskell] can do this for you.

+You _may_ use implicit imports for modules within your current project.

-Always use explicit import lists or `qualified` imports.
+You _should_ use explicit import lists or `qualified` imports for everything outside of your current project.
 Try to use `qualified` imports only if import list is big enough or there are conflicts in names.
 This makes the code more robust against changes in these libraries.
 Exceptions: